-Going to college, graduating, and finding great jobs after college looks a lot different for today’s generation of college grads.
+Going to college, graduating, and finding a job after college looks a lot different for today’s generation of college grads.
 How can young adults find work that is meaningful and satisfying if corporate life isn’t the best fit for them?
 To find out, we recently caught up with Andrew Yang—founder and president of Venture for America, a fellowship program that places college graduates at start-ups in low-cost U.S. cities to train the next generation of entrepreneurs.

 Is the traditional pipeline from college to work an easy transition for current college grads?

 I work with so many young people, and the natural thing to do is to compare them to yourself when you were their age, but you quickly realize that it’s a different era and the experiences that we had are quite different from the experiences that teenagers are having.
 There is a real struggle to transition into larger organizations for many young people.
 And a lot of early professionals and organizations are trying to adapt.

 Why do you think young adults today struggle to fit into the traditional corporate world?